Metalsofa/Fourier/README.md

 ## See also
 This game uses a unique vector art file format, the Fourier Graphic, or '.fgr' file.
 The tools to edit and manipulate these types of files are in development [here](https://github.com/Metalsofa/FGR-Suite), and help developing them is always appreciated!

+# UPDATE

+While this project has not been updated in a hot minute, it is not dead.
+Both developers have been busy with schoolwork and other things (Work + Job Apps) and will pick up when we have time.
+This is a passion project that is done in the developers' spare time, and we both want to come back and work on it as soon as possible.